Installation

 by using the rpm command in the following way:

-rpm -q package
+rpm -q package-name

 The above command will return the version number of the package